joshfry/chores-app/ai-docs/DEPLOYMENT.md

 - First request after sleep takes ~30 seconds
 - Consider upgrading to paid tier ($7/month) for always-on service

+---

 ### Issue: Database resets on deploy

 **Solution**:

-1. Make sure disk is attached
+1. Make sure disk is attached properly
 2. Don't run `prisma migrate reset` in production
-3. Use `prisma migrate deploy` instead (already in start command)
+3. Database file persists on the mounted disk across deployments

+---

+### Issue: Pre-Deploy command fails with schema not found

+**Why this happens**: The Pre-Deploy command runs **before** the persistent disk is mounted, so it can't access the database or schema files.

+**Solution**:

+- Leave Pre-Deploy Command **empty**
+- Database initialization should be done via SSH (one-time) or in the Start Command (if needed)

 ---